OneManMonkeySquad/SimpleAI/readme.md

 # SimpleAI
 Coroutine-based utility AI for [Unity3d](https://unity3d.com).
-Includes an Unreal inspired EQS system.
+Includes an Unreal inspired perception and environment query system.

+This repo is relatively stable and production ready.

 ## Overview
 This library is a framework for AI and does not contain any behaviour.
 The API surface is minimal and you should be up and running in no time.